hendemic/zync/README.md

   refresh_threshold: 10
 ```

-## Known issues
-Horrible performance on Wayland, and on Gnome, screen capture is unusable.
-Strongly advised to only use this on X11.

 ## Future plans
 - Windows compatibilty
 - Test adaptive framerate.
 I have a hunch its not actually working.